FeruzaShokirjonovna/muller-dentistry/README.md

 ### Navigation
 - The responsive navigation bar on top of the page includes links to the Home, Service and Contact page.
 The logo "Dentistry" is linked to the Start page.
 The navigation bar is identical on each page to enable easy navigation.
 - It allows users to navigate between pages on all devices without the need to use the "back" button.
+- The navigation bar changes appearance depending on the screen size for better user experience.

 ### Home
 The Home page is the starting point for users.
 It provides a short overview of what Muller's Dentistry has to offer.